mike-jshen/portfolio-website/README.md

 - Understand basic formatting of a website and the components

 ## TODO
+- Configure mobile menu
 - Make header & footer resuable components in ES6.
+(React Framework)
+    - Use react framework to modularize code.
+- ==Make test cases.==
 - Configure environment for usage of Babel
 - Add a gallery collection of my memories
 - Finish most tabs on website
 - Optimize website for different aspect ratios/mobile viewing

+## DONE
+-